cisco-open/jalapeno/Getting-Started.md

    deploy_jalapeno.sh microk8s.kubectl
    ```

-4. Check that all services are up using: `microk8s.kubectl get all --all-namespaces`
+4. Check that all containers are up using: `microk8s.kubectl get all --all-namespaces`

 5. Configure the routers to point towards the cluster.
 The MDT port is 32400 and the BMP port is 30555.